holepunchto/pear-docs/building-blocks/autobase.md

 > Although Autobase is still under development, it finds application in many active projects.
 Keet rooms, for example, are powered by Autobase!
 This is a testament to the potential of Autobase, and we are excited to see what else it can achieve.

+Notable features include:

+* automatic rebasing of multiple causally-linked Hypercores into a single, linearized Hypercore for multi-user collaboration
+* low-friction integration into higher-level modules like Hyperbee and Hyperdrive: Autobase's output shares the familiar Hypercore API so peer-to-peer multi-user collaboration is achievable with little additional implementation effort.

 > [GitHub (Autobase)](https://github.com/holepunchto/autobase)